GREAT IDEA!! EXPERIENCE PURPLE MARTINS IN YOUR YARD

 Is Your Yard Able To Have Purple Martins

-Purple Martins like to swoop into their nests, so if your yard has any tall trees or tall buildings where you want to place the Purple Martin house, it is going to be difficult for them and they will not be interested in the house you have set up.
-Purple Martins will also ovoid a house or gourd because they will feel threatened of owls and hawks, if it is place to close or under trees.
-A good rule of thumb is, the height of the tree or building, should be the same distance you place your Purple Martin house or gourds.
-Usually 40 to 60 feet is plenty enough space, but that all depends on your yard.
-Purple Martins have an attraction to people, so your house is considered a bit different to the Martin.
-The Purple Martin house or gourds can be close as 30 feet, as long as your house is not taller than the Purple Martin house.
+Purple Martins like to swoop into their house, so if you place the house to close to any tall trees or tall buildings, it is going to be difficult for them to swoop into the house and they will not be interested in the house you have set up.
+Purple Martins will also ovoid a house or gourd if it is to close to trees, because they will feel threatened of owls and hawks.
+A good rule of thumb is, whatever the height of the tree or building is, should be the same distance you place your Purple Martin house or gourds away from the trees or buildings.
+If you are unsure how high your tree is, you can place your purple martin house 40 to 60 feet away from the tree.
+Usually this is plenty of space, but it all depends on your yard.
+Purple Martins have an attraction to people, so your house is considered a bit different from other buildings to the Purple Martin.
+Your martin house or gourds can be placed as close as 30 feet away from your house, as long as your house is not taller than the Purple Martin house.
+If your house is taller, you will have to place the the purple martin house or gourds further away.

 Water is another important consideration to know before you purchase a Purple Martin house or gourd.
-Purple Martins have been known to fly up to 5 miles to get a drink of water.
-It does not take a long time for a martin to fly that distance, but the closer the water source, such as a pond, river, lake, or a collection of water, the better success of having Purple Martins to your yard.
+Purple Martins have been known to fly up to 5 miles to get a drink of water and it does not take them a long time to fly that distance, but the closer the water source, such as a pond, river, lake, or a collection of water, the better success of having Purple Martins to your yard.
 Purchasing a bird bath will not solve this problem, since Purple Martins do not use bird baths.
 Most of the time, water sources are closer than one realizes.